Save Crab Bank

 How can you help protect sea and shorebirds?

-Beyond making a financial contribution toward Crab Bank’s restoration, there are several things you can do to protect sea and shorebirds (and the fragile habitat they rely on).
+There are many little things you can do to protect sea and shorebirds (and the fragile habitat they rely on).
 Here are a few tips to remember when you see these coastal birds:

 - Remember to pack up any food or trash you brought to the beach